autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

   <output name="out" type="float" nodename="mod1"/>
 </nodegraph>
 ```
-**Figure 4**: Implementation using a nodegraph.
+**Figure 4**: Checker node implementation using a nodegraph.

 ### 1.3.4 Dynamic Code Generation
 In some situations static source code is not enough to implement a node.
-The code might need
-to be customized depending on parameters set on the node.
+The code might need to be customized depending on parameters set on the node.
 Or for a hardware render target vertex streams or uniform inputs might need to be created in order to supply the data needed for the node implementation.

 In this case, a C++ class can be added to handle the implementation of the node.
-The
-class should be derived from the base class `ShaderNodeImpl`.
-It should specify what language
-and target it is for by overriding `getLanguage()` and `getTarget()`.
+The class should be derived from the base class `ShaderNodeImpl`.
+It should specify what language and target it is for by overriding `getLanguage()` and `getTarget()`.
 It can also be specified to support all languages or all targets by setting the identifier to an empty string, as done for the target identifier in the example below.
-It then needs to be registered for a `ShaderGenerator` by
+It then needs to be registered for a `ShaderGenerator` by calling `ShaderGenerator::registerImplementation()`.
-calling `ShaderGenerator::registerImplementation()`.
 See Figure 5 for an example.

 When a `ShaderNodeImpl` class is used for a nodedef the corresponding `<implementation>`
 element doesn’t need a file attribute, since no static source code is used.
 The `<implementation>` element will then act only as a declaration that there exists an implementation for the nodedef for a particular language and target.

-Note that the use of `ShaderNodeImpl` classes for dynamic code generation goes against our
-design goal of being data driven.
-An application needs to be recompiled after adding a new node implementation class.
-However this usage is only needed in special cases.
-And in these cases the code produced can be made much more efficient by allowing this dynamic generation.
-As a result, we choose to support this method of code generation, but it should only be used when inline expressions or static source code functions are not enough to handle the implementation of a node.
+Note that by using a `ShaderNodeImpl` class for your node's implementation it is no longer data driven, as in the other three methods above.
+So it's recommneded to use this only when inline expressions or static source code functions are not enough to handle the implementation of a node.

 ```c++
 /// Implementation of ’foo' node for OSL